West Texas Stories

 Ayyyyy check out our Fantamobile!
 Journei White (who I met in line at the gas station) and her cousins Clara and A’Shalyne in Hobbs, New Mexico.
 More place holder texttttttt gonna write more nice words here.
 Gonna do lots of nice writing right here.
 Gonna be great.

 I met John Denniston at K-Bob’s Steakhouse in Clovis, New Mexico.
 We were both at the bar, eating dinner and watching golf on the big screen TV.
 John grew up in New Jersey and joined the military at 18.
-He told me new recruits fill out a “dream sheet” to request where they’d like to be stationed.
+He explained that new recruits fill out a “dream sheet” to request where they’d like to be stationed.
 “I picked a bunch of bases up and down the East Coast, close to home,” he said.
 “They sent me to Clovis.
 I’d never even heard of it before.
 I’ve been here for six years now.”

-Instagrampa Don Ammons (87) in Post, Texas.
+Don Ammons (87) in Post, Texas.
 I spotted Don at the grocery store while he was cashing in a winning scratch ticket.
 His sporty, Ikea-themed outfit made him hard to miss.
-He has five kids, 13 grandchildren and coached football and basketball at the high school for 30 years.
+He has five kids, 13 grandchildren and coached football and basketball at the Post high school for 30 years.
 “When I was 72 I won the town golf tournament.
-It was in the seniors category,” he said, “but just between you and me, I was the only one who entered.”
+It was in the seniors category,” he said, “but just between you and me, I was the only person who entered.”

 Wes Ritchie (19), in Alpine, Texas.
 He’d just finished his day as a radio-tower repairman and was about to drive eight hours home to Dallas.
-We did this glamorous shoot in the parking lot of Little Caesars and then he hit the road.
+We did this extremely glamorous fashion shoot in the parking lot of Little Caesars and then he hit the road.

 I spent my last night in Texas in Midland, at the Washington Park community BBQ.
 Locals played baseball, blasted music from their cars and drank booze from brown paper bags as the sun went down.
 After ten days of driving, photographing strangers and enduring the brutal heat, I was so tired I could barely keep my eyes open.
-Just as I was about leave, this girl showed up out of nowhere and said “Take a picture of my ass!” then disappeared before I could ask her name.
+Just as I was about to leave, this girl showed up out of nowhere and said “Take a picture of my ass!” then disappeared before I could ask her name.
 It was the last picture I took in Texas.
 I spent the night in a two-star Airbnb hosted by a construction worker named Jordan, then flew home the next day.